vecopay/veco/doc/init.md

 Copy vecod.init to /etc/init.d/vecod.
 Test by running `service vecod start`.

-Using this script, you can adjust the path and flags to the vecod program by setting the VECOD and FLAGS environment variables in the file /etc/sysconfig/vecod.
+Using this script, you can adjust the path and flags to the vecod program by setting the SWAMPD and FLAGS environment variables in the file /etc/sysconfig/vecod.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X